Highlandfury/alx-system_engineering-devops-1/0x00-shell_basics/README.md

-A script that changes directory to home
+Ascript that changes the working directory to the user’s home directory.